-- Don’t take it personal, get the job done.
+- Don’t take it personally; get the job done.

 - Very little of what you see on TV/Movies reflect what military life is really like.

-- Always carry wet wipes, hand sanitizer and a spoon.
+- Finally, always carry wet wipes, hand sanitizer and a spoon.

 Micah Maxwell is a learning manager for Amazon.com, a captain in the Indiana Army National Guard and a graduate of Ball State University with a degree in organizational communication.
 Twitter: @MaxxWellSaid